 Intravenous Vitamin C - An Extraordinary Natural Chemotherapy and Immunotherapy Agent

 This peer-reviewed paper by Envita was written to help both patients and health professionals learn more about the benefits of Vitamin C. The history of Vitamin C began with James Lind's observations in 1747 that British sailors at sea for long periods of time did not develop scurvy if they ate oranges or lemons with regularity.
 The Vitamin C molecule was isolated in the late 1920's and was being produced synthetically within a decade.
 Linus Pauling and his colleagues were among the first scientists to laud the potential value of Vitamin C as a supportive therapy for cancer.
-Vitamin C is considered the most important antioxidant in extracellular fluid and is prominent throughout the body.
-It is also a potent radical scavenger and reducing agent, particularly against unstable oxygen, nitrogen, and sulfur radicals.

 How to improve cancer results with GTF Chemotherapy